 It's getting to the point where I feel out of date with what's hot and happening in Brisbane.
 Living in Toowoomba seems to be keeping me out of the food loop.

-Nevertheless, it's nothing that Google can't solve.
-A quick search of something generic like 'best Brisbane restaurant' led me to to realize that nothing much has been happening since I left Brisbane after all, because the same old names are still around.
-One of which was Urbane.
+Nevertheless, that's nothing that Google can't solve.
+A quick search of something generic like 'best Brisbane restaurant' led me to to realize that nothing much has been happening since I left Brisbane after all, because the same old names are still around, one of which was Urbane.

 I scrapped Urbane as a suitable option because my mum and dad are not formal dining folks.
 However, I did notice they had a bistro alternative: The Euro, located right next door.